Find a Solution That Grants Peace of Mind Schedule a Meeting

 The Chapter Bankruptcy Process.
 The Bankruptcy process generally involves the following steps:

-1. Filing a petition with the bankruptcy court
+1. Filing a petition with the Bankruptcy Court

 2. Listing all your assets, liabilities, income, and expenses

-3. Attending a meeting of creditors where the trustee and creditors can ask questions about the debtor's finances
+3. Attending a meeting of creditors where the Trustee and creditors can ask questions about the debtor's finances

 Chapter 11 Bankruptcy